csbiggar/shop/README.md

-### PACT  - Example Consumer application
+### Pact (contract testing)  - Example Consumer application

-Simple shop inventory api which consumes a "biscuits" apo, to demonstrate the Consumer side of pact contract testing
+Simple shop inventory api which consumes a "biscuits" api, to demonstrate the Consumer side of pact contract testing

 Part of the  [workshop steps here](https://github.com/csbiggar/pact-contract-testing-workshop)